Prepare documentation for the transportation of goods

 Overview

-This standard is about preparing documentation for the transportation of goods, ensuring it is correctly processed, completed and submitted in a timely manner to the appropriate person.
-You will need to ensure the documentation complies with the requirements of the relevant regulatory authorities, whether in the UK or internationally, taking appropriate action to resolve any issues.
+This standard is about preparing the documentation required for the transportation of goods, ensuring it is correctly processed, completed and submitted in a timely manner in accordance with organisational procedures.
+You will need to ensure the documentation complies with the requirements of the relevant regulatory authorities, whether in the UK, EU or internationally, and take any appropriate action to resolve any issues.

-You will need to be familiar with the relevant terms and conditions regarding the completion and retention of documents when transporting goods in the UK or internationally.
+You will need to be familiar with the relevant terms and conditions regarding the completion and retention of documents when transporting goods in the UK, EU or internationally.

 This standard can be applied to any mode of transport or combination of modes, i.e. road, rail, air, sea or waterway.

-This standard is relevant to those who are responsible for the accurate processing and completion of documentation in logistics operations
+This standard is relevant to all those who are responsible for preparing documentation for the transportation of goods as part of their job role.

 Performance criteria